cyndimustapha/SupplySync/README.md

 #### By *Cyndi Marren Mustapha*

 ## Description
+Welcome to SupplySync!
+This application is designed to help businesses efficiently manage their inventory of products.
+It provides features for adding, editing, deleting, and viewing product details and transactions, as well as monitoring stock levels.

+Features include:
+1. Product Management: Add, edit, and delete products with details such as name, SKU, description, quantity, price, and supplier information.
+2. Inventory Tracking: Monitor real-time stock levels and receive notifications for low-stock items.
+3. User Authentication: Secure login and registration system for authorized access to the system.

 ## Installation
 You use git clone to be able to download the documents in the GitHub